Suspect shot by trooper dies

 The responding trooper was confronted by Mark A. Beilby, 24, who was armed with a knife inside the home, the release said.

 During a media availability, which was streamed on Facebook by WBNG, Troop C Commander Maj.
 Jeffrey VanAuken said the trooper tried to de-escalate the situation, but Beilby did not comply with the trooper's repeated commands to drop the knife and advanced at the trooper while still in the apartment.
-The trooper discharged his issued firearm, striking Beilby.
+The trooper discharged his issued firearm, striking Beilby, the release said.
 Beilby was the only person in the apartment at the time, VanAuken said.

+Beilby was transported to Tri-Town Hospital then transferred to Wilson Medical Center where he was pronounced dead at 11:05 p.m., according to a media release from the state Attorney General's Office, which is investigating the incident, pursuant to Executive Law Section 70-b, in conjunction with the New York State Police.

 "It's a tragic situation," VanAuken said.
 "We regret the loss of life in this type of situation.
 Our desired outcome is always something positive and not in this regard."